-My Mom and Aunty Jaya (Mom’s sister) would make this delicious saucy tomato and onion dish sautéed in butter to have with our “toast”.
+My Mom and Aunty Jaya (Mom’s sister) would make this delicious saucy tomato and onions sautéed in butter to have with our “toast”.
 Since we didn’t own a toaster, toast in this case was white bread that was buttered and warmed on a pan to create that lightly golden toasted effect.
 This combo tasted amazing!
-I remember whenever my sisters and I visited our Aunty Jaya and Chary Uncle in Mumbai we would always be welcomed with this delicious bread and tomato onion sauté, because Jaya Aunty knew how much we loved it.
+I remember whenever my sisters and I visited our Aunty Jaya and Chary Uncle in Mumbai we would always be welcomed with this delicious bread and tomato onion sauté, because Jaya Aunty knew how much we loved it!

-This delicious tomato and onion dish can be made at any time of year for a feel good compforting snack or lunch time treat.
+This delicious tomato and onion dish can be made at any time of year for a feel good comforting snack or lunch time treat.
 In the winter I find tomatoes to be more on the sour side and these sour juicy tomatoes taste great in this dish.
 But honestly any tomato will taste great especially wonderful sweet summer garden tomatoes.
 Winter, Spring, Summer or Fall, this is one tomato bread combo that will taste great no matter when it is served.
 Here is the recipe.

 Butter Sautéed Tomato and Onions on Toast:

 - 4 slices of white bread any type

 - 2-3 medium tomatoes cut into thin slices